BIDcolonel/holbertonschool-shell/permissions/README.md

 15-symbolic_link_permissions : changes the owner and the group owner of _hello to vincent and staff respectively // chown -h vincent:staff _hello

-16-if_only : changes the owner of the file hello to vincent only if it is owned by the user guillaume // chown --from=guillaume betty hello
+16-if_only : changes the owner of the file hello to vincent only if it is owned by the user guillaume // chown --from=guillaume vincent hello